Henry Every: Other ships

-Fateh Muhammed's cargo was valued to £50,000–60,000 according to the estimate provided by Dann at his trial; this amount is worth some $30 million in modern currency.
+Fateh Muhammed's cargo was valued at £50,000–60,000 according to the estimate provided by Dann at his trial; Rogoziński's calculations in 2000 valued this at $30 million in modern currency.
 Every is known to have captured at least eleven vessels by September 1695, including Ganj-i-Sawai.
 Aside from Emperor Aurangzeb's fleet, one of the more fruitful prizes was Rampura, a Cambay trading ship that produced the "surprising haul of 1,700,000 rupees."

 Legacy

 Influence among pirates

 Every's exploits immediately captivated the public's imagination, and some considered him a sort of gallant maritime Robin Hood who exemplified the working class idea that rebellion and piracy were acceptable ways to fight back against unfair captains and societies.
-By joining the pantheon of other "noble pirates," including Francis Drake and Henry Morgan, Every doubtlessly inspired many others to take up piracy.
-In particular, Every accomplished his feats while many infamous pirates of the post-Spanish-Succession period—Blackbeard, Bartholomew Roberts, Calico Jack, Samuel Bellamy, Edward Low, Stede Bonnet, and others—were still children, and his exploits had become legendary by the time they were young men.
+By joining the pantheon of other "noble pirates", including Francis Drake and Henry Morgan, Every doubtlessly inspired many others to take up piracy.
+In particular, Every accomplished his feats while many infamous pirates of the post-Spanish-Succession period—Blackbeard, Bartholomew Roberts, John Rackham, Samuel Bellamy, Edward Low, Stede Bonnet, and others—were still children, and his exploits had become legendary by the time they were young men.

 English pirate Walter Kennedy, who was born the same year Ganj-i-Sawai was plundered, had learned of Every's story at a young age and committed it to memory.
 When he retired from piracy, he returned to London to spend his riches, even opening a brothel in Deptford.
-However, Kennedy's crimes caught up with him and in 1721 he was arrested and sentenced to death.
-While he awaited his execution, Kennedy's favorite pastime was recounting tales of Every's adventures.
+However, in 1721, he was arrested and sentenced to death.
+While he awaited his execution, Kennedy's favourite pastime was recounting tales of Every's adventures.

 Another Irishman, Edward England, one-time quartermaster to Charles Vane, spent most of his career in the Indian Ocean raiding Mughal ships in much the same way Every had done two decades earlier.
-After parting ways with Vane, England raided slaving ships off the coast of West Africa.
-In 1720, he captured a 300-ton Dutch East Indiaman of thirty-four guns off the Malabar Coast, and renamed his new flagship to Fancy.
-Unfortunately for England, he was subsequently marooned on Mauritius by his mutinous crew after refusing to grant them permission to torture their captives.
+After parting ways with Vane, Edward England raided slave ships off the coast of West Africa.
+In 1720, he captured a 300-ton Dutch East Indiaman of 34 guns off the Malabar Coast and renamed his new flagship to Fancy.
+However, he was subsequently marooned on Mauritius by his mutinous crew after refusing to grant them permission to torture their captives.
 After fashioning a makeshift raft, he drifted to the very island believed to be ruled of the King of Pirates himself.
 No pirate utopia awaited him, however, and he died an alcoholic beggar.
 Ironically, this was the fictional but moralized fate Charles Johnson ascribed to Every in his General History.
-It has been suggested that, like Every before him, England had a "brief, yet spectacular career," and he may have come "closest to living out the Every legend."
+It has been suggested that, like Every before him, England had a "brief, yet spectacular career", and he may have come "closest to living out the Every legend."